-Table A.5 - S100\FC\InformationType
+Table 5-A-10 - S100\FC\FeatureAssociation

-Role Name Name Description Mult Туре Remarks Class S100_FC_FeatureType class that defines all properties of a feature type - - derived from S100_FC_NamedType Attribute featureUseType the use type of this feature type 1 S100_FC_FeatureUseType
+Role Name Name Description Mult Туре Remarks

-Attribute permittedPrimitives the combination of 0 or more spatial primitives permitted for feature type.
-0 S100_FC_SpatialPrimitiveType Role featureBinding list of bindings to feature types that can be related to this feature type by means of a feature association 0 S100_FC_FeatureBinding Aggregation Role superType indicates the feature type from which a feature type is derived.
-The sub type will inherit all properties from its super type: name, definition and code will usually be overridden by the sub type, although new properties may be added to the sub type.
-01 S100_FC_FeatureType Role subType indicates the feature types which are derived from a feature type.
-0 S100_FC FeatureType
+Class S100_FC_FeatureAssociation a feature association describes the relationship - -

+between two feature types.

+A feature association is bidirectional and has a

+separate role for each direction.

+Role role the role of the association 02 S100_FC_Role

+Role superType Indicates the feature association from which an 01 S100_FC_FeatureAssociation

+feature association is derived.
+The sub type will

+inherit all properties from its super type:

+name, definition and code will usually be

+overridden by the sub type, although new

+properties may be added to the sub type.

+Role subType Indicates the feature associations which are derived 0 S100_FC_FeatureAssociation

+from a feature association.

-Table A.6 - S100\FC\FeatureType
+Table 5-A-11 - S100\FC\Role